Eschatologue/CM_wiki/docs/campaign/player-chr/eris-dekrat.md

 ## 1st-level: Bonus Proficiencies

 You gain proficiency in Intelligence (Arcana) if you don’t already have it.
 Moreover, you can add your Charisma modifier to an Intelligence (Arcana) check to recall lore about spells, magic items, or magic symbolism related to your nation.

 ## 1st-level: Clairvoyance

 *You calm yourself down and enter a state of heightened focus, allowing you to sense the weaves of magic that permeate this world.*

-As an :rsc-action: **Action**, you can focus your mind and awaken your senses to see the presence of magic(1) within 60 feet of you for 10 minutes, that is not behind full cover.
+As an :rsc-action:**Action**, you can focus your mind and awaken your senses to see the presence of magic(1) within 60 feet of you for 10 minutes, that is not behind full cover.
 { .annotate }

-{ .annotate }

 1. ![The Rock](./../../assets/wiki/the-people-eyebrow.gif)

     Visual representation of Eris sensing a presence of magic being cast.

-When you sense magic in this way, using your :rsc-action: **Action**, you can focus your mind to one object or one creature to learn the following:
+When you sense magic in this way, as an :rsc-action:**Action**, you can focus your mind to one object or one creature to learn the following:

 - If you focus on an object, you instantly learn the school (or schools) of magic that was used to enchant it, if any.
 - If you focus on a creature, you learn its spellcasting ability, if any, and the level of the highest level spell it can cast.